—————————————————————————————————————————————

 Rutherford Coffey.

-There is no mention of Elizabeth Coffey's other children Newton and Eli.
-It may
+no mention of Elizabeth Coffey's other children Newton and Eli.
+It may be

-be possible that Rutherford was acting for all of Elizabeth Coffey's children
+possible that Rutherford was acting for all of Elizabeth Coffey's children in

-in the settlement of her father Benjamin Franklin's estate, not just for his
+the settlement of her father Benjamin Franklin's estate, not just for his wife

-Elizabeth Coffey's other children may have already received any portion of
+Coffey's other children may have already received any portion of inheritance

 More